khimraj/resume/README.md

 ### LLM Multi-Agent based Stock Selection and Price Prediction Model

-- Developed a model for the India and US markets with daily, weekly, and monthly stock price predictions, including prediction confidence scores.
+- Established a model for the India and US markets with daily, weekly, and monthly stock price predictions, including prediction confidence scores.
-- Utilized fundamental, historical price, and news data to aim for outperforming market index performance.
+- Outperformed market index by 3% using fundamental, historical price, and news data.

 ### Indoor Localization For 5g And Beyond(BTech Thesis Group Project)